webplatform/docs/tutorials/css_transforms/index.md

 [[css/functions/scale()|'''scale()''']],
 [[css/functions/rotate()|'''rotate()''']], and
 [[css/functions/skew()|'''skew()''']].
-Here is how you specify a combination of most of the two-dimensional transforms that are detailed below, along with a view of how the effect renders relative to the element's default position:
+Here is how you specify a combination of most of the two-dimensional transforms discussed below, along with a view of how the effect renders relative to the element's default position:

  div.card {
     -moz-transform    : translate(50%, 10%) rotate(20deg) scale(0.75);